Explosion in New Hampshire quarry latest gender-reveal stunt gone wrong

 Police did not report any injuries in connection with the explosion, though have noted the dangers of potentially misusing Tannerite, such as sparking wildfires or damaging property.

-“If used improperly or irresponsibly, the consequences could be very serious,” Sgt.
-Jeffrey Dade of the New Hampshire State Police Bomb Squad told ABC Manchester affiliate WMUR.
+"If used improperly or irresponsibly, the consequences could be very serious," Sgt.
+Jeffrey Dade of the New Hampshire State Police Bomb Squad told ABC Manchester affiliate WMUR-TV.

 The New Hampshire explosion is the latest gender-reveal event to make headlines.
 Others have had serious, even fatal, outcomes, turning celebrations into tragedies.